Perturbation-Tolerant Structural Controllability for Linear Systems: Introduction

 1) We propose a novel notion of PTSC to study controllability preservation for a structured system under structured perturbations.
-In PTSC, the perturbation structure can be {\emph{arbitrary}} with respect to the structure of the original system.
-To our knowledge, this is the first work to consider arbitrary structured perturbations on a structured system, and provides a new view in studying the robustness of structural controllability other than structural perturbations.
+For the first time, the perturbation structure in our notion can be {\emph{arbitrary}} w.r.t. the structure of the original system.
+This provides a new view in studying the robustness of structural controllability other than {\emph{structural perturbations}}, and has direct application in the feasibility of SCRPs (Sections \ref{ProblemFormulation} and \ref{apply-scrp}).

-2) We prove that genericity exists in this notion, in the sense that depending on the structures of the original system and of the corresponding perturbation, either almost all of the system realizations can preserve controllability under arbitrary complex-valued perturbations with the given structure, or there is a perturbation with the given structure that can make the original system uncontrollable for almost all of the system realizations.
-This highlights its difference with SSC (see Section \ref{sec-scc}), and has direct application in the feasibility of SCRPs from a generic view (see Section \ref{apply-scrp}).
+2) We prove that genericity exists in this notion, in the sense that, for almost all controllable realizations of a structured system, either there exists an addable perturbation with the prescribed zero/nonzero structure rendering the resulting systems uncontrollable, or there is not such a perturbation (Section \ref{sec_gener}).

 3) We give a decomposition-based necessary and sufficient condition for a single-input system to be PTSC, whose verification has polynomial time complexity.
-The derivation is based on the one-edge preservation principle and a series of nontrivial results on the roots of determinants of generic matrix pencils.
+The derivation is based on the one-edge preservation principle and a series of nontrivial results on the roots of determinants of generic matrix pencils (Section \ref{sec-single}).

-4) We provide some intuitive graph-theoretic necessary and/or sufficient conditions for PTSC in the single-input case.
+4) We provide some intuitive graph-theoretic necessary and/or sufficient conditions for PTSC in the single-input case (Section \ref{graph-theoretic}).